voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--director"></a>`bareos::director::director`

-To define the Director's name and its access password used for authenticating the Console program.
-Only a single Director resource definition may appear in the Director's configuration file.
+To define the director's name and its access password used for authenticating the console program.
+Only a single director resource definition may appear in the director's configuration file.

 #### Parameters